AdobeDocs/target-learn.en/help/integrations/use-data-providers-to-integrate-third-party-data.md

 ---
-title: Use Data Providers to integrate third-party data into Adobe Target
+title: How to Use Data Providers to Integrate Third-party Data
-seo-title: Use Data Providers to integrate third-party data into Adobe Target
-description: Data Providers is a capability that allows you to easily pass data from third parties to Target.
-A third party could be a weather service, a DMP, or even your own web service.
-You can then use this data to build audiences, target content, and enrich the visitor profile.
+description: This tutorial introduces users to Data Providers.
+Learn how to use the Data Providers capability to easily pass data from third parties to Adobe Target.
-audience: marketer
-difficulty: 5
+role: Business Practitioner, Developer
+level: Experienced
+topic: Personalization, Integrations
+feature: Implementation, Integrations, APIs/SDKs
+doc-type: feature video
+kt:
+thumbnail:
 author: Daniel Wright
-doc-type: use
-activity-type: feature-video
 ---

 # Use Data Providers to integrate third-party data into Adobe Target